-Healthcare and Regulatory Reform: Various health care reform laws in the U.S. may impact our ability to successfully commercialize our products and technologies.
+• Healthcare and Regulatory Reform: Various health care reform laws in the U.S. may impact our ability to successfully commercialize our products and technologies.
 The success of our commercialization efforts may depend on the extent to which the government health administration authorities, the health insurance funds in the E.U.
 Member States, private health insurers and other third-party payers in the U.S. will reimburse consumers for the cost of healthcare products and services.

 - Competition and Technological Change: Competition in the pharmaceutical and biotechnology industry continues to be intense and is expected to increase.
 We compete with academic laboratories, research institutions, universities, joint ventures, and other pharmaceutical and biotechnology companies, including other companies developing niche branded or generic specialty pharmaceutical products or drug delivery platforms.
 Furthermore, major technological changes can happen quickly in the pharmaceutical and biotechnology industries.
 Such rapid technological change, or the development by our competitors of technologically improved or differentiated products, could render our products, product candidates, or drug delivery platforms obsolete or noncompetitive. - Pricing Environment for Pharmaceuticals: The pricing environment continues to be in the political spotlight in the U.S. As a result, the need to obtain and maintain appropriate pricing for pharmaceutical products may become more challenging due to, among other things, the attention being paid to healthcare cost containment and other austerity measures in the U.S. and worldwide. - Generics Playing a Larger Role in Healthcare: Generic pharmaceutical products will continue to play a large role in the U.S. healthcare system.
-As such, we expect to see generic competition for our products in the future. - Access to and Cost of Capital: We have a recent history of generating losses from operations and expect to continue generating losses until we are able to generate revenues sufficient to generate positive cash flow from the commercialization of LUMRYZ.
+LUMRYZ may face competition from manufacturers of generic twice-nightly sodium oxybate formulations.
+In January 2023, Hikma Pharmaceuticals plc, announced that it launched an authorized generic version of Jazz Pharmaceuticals plc's ("Jazz") Xyrem (sodium oxybate).
+In July 2023, Amneal Pharmaceuticals, Inc. announced that it launched an authorized generic version of Jazz's Xyrem (sodium oxybate). - Access to and Cost of Capital: We have a recent history of generating losses from operations and expect to continue generating losses until we are able to generate revenues sufficient to generate positive cash flow from the commercialization of LUMRYZ.
 Similar to other businesses in our industry and at our stage of development, we will continue to rely on external sources of capital to fund our business.
 The process of raising capital and the associated cost of such capital for a company of our financial profile can be difficult and potentially expensive.
 If the need were to arise to raise additional capital, access to that capital may be difficult, expensive and/or dilutive and, as a result, could create liquidity challenges for us. - Continuing Net Loss from Operations: LUMRYZ is the only commercialized product in our portfolio, and we will incur substantial expenses to continue our commercial launch of LUMRYZ.